ye0nw0/DeepLearningProjects/README.md

 Airfare Price Prediction (LSTM)

+Airfare Price Prediction (Attention-based LSTM)

-Building Energy Management System (Transformer with Linear decoder) - named as electransformer
+Building Energy Management System (Transformer with Linear decoder)
+  - electransformer_finetune is the code for this.